kriswithank/personalSite/README.md

 ### Getting up and running.

-To get started, make sure that you have python, pip and virtual environment installed on your machine.
+Make sure the following are installed on your machine.

+    * python
+    * pip
+    * virtualenv

-Then, you should be able to just clone this repository and execute the following commands to get a test server up and running.
+You should then be able to just clone this repository and execute the following commands to get a test server up and running.
 The website address should be displayed in the terminal after doing the following:

 In a terminal, navigate to where this repo is, activate the python virtual environment, and run the test